 Upon conversion, Protestants normally are freed from further loa possession experiences.
 In fact, Tippett says that "the type of Protestantism most successful in Haiti is the form most hostile to voodoo, because it comes into encounter with it on a meaningful level."45 The freedom that born-again believers have from possession is recognized in Haitian society.
 Former missionary Orjala notes that Nazarene pastors in Haiti are continually being called upon to cast out the loa.46 This deliverance, when it occurs, seems to be instantaneous even as is the deliverances recounted in New Testament documents.

 The Roman Catholics, on the other hand, lacking an emphasis on a life-changing born-again experience, have been fighting a losing battle with syncretism.
-Today, most voodoo worshippers also consider themselves to be Roman Catholic. [ for an example of syncretism in Mexico, see the video "Celebrating the Day of the Dead" ]
+Today, most voodoo worshippers also consider themselves to be Roman Catholic.

 When a voodoo worshipper dies, a type of transference ceremony is held in which a voodoo priest removes the "talent" of the one that had been possessed and transfers to someone else by a voodoo priest.47